 - IGA open 7 days a week for groceries and hotels and take away available from York or Northam

-A base rate of $120 per night includes up to 2 people.
+A base rate of $130 per night including GST for up to 2 people.

 Payment can be made via internet banking prior to arrival or in cash on arrival.
 Cancellation less than a week before date of booking will incur a $50 cancellation fee.